Book Your Appointment Now

 Path 2: Virtual Telemedicine — The Fastest Legal Route

 Virtual telemedicine clinics are now the primary access point for most Canadians.
-Provincial colleges have permitted virtual prescribing of GLP-1 medications since 2020, and the standards are identical to in-person care: a licensed Canadian physician, a documented clinical assessment, review of recent labs, and a prescription you can fill at your chosen pharmacy.
+Provincial colleges have permitted virtual prescribing of GLP-1 medications since 2020, and the standards are identical to in-person care: a licensed Canadian doctor, a documented clinical assessment, review of recent labs, and a prescription you can fill at your chosen pharmacy.
 Same-day or next-day service is realistic.
 TelePlus Care, for example, conducts the consultation by video, reviews any blood work you upload, and issues your prescription — all within one or two business days.
-The fee covers the assessment; the medication is paid separately at the pharmacy under your insurance plan.
+The visit includes the assessment; the medication is filled separately at the pharmacy under your benefits plan.

 Virtual telemedicine consultation for Ozempic in Canada